irisc-research-syndicate/irisc-research-syndicate.github.io/_posts/2025-02-06-initial-firmware-analysis.md

 layout: post
 ---

 NVIDIA/Mellanox has made a series of smart network interface cards(SmartNICs/NICs) called ConnectX primarily for server and datacenter uses.
-In this series of articles we will take a look at its firmware.
+In this series of articles we will take a look at its firmware, and try to reverse engineer the instruction set for the iRISC processor.

-The ConnectX family of devices also seem to form a basis for the BlueField family of NICs(basically a ConnectX + user controllable embedded ARM system running Linux) as well as some of their switch technology.
+The ConnectX family of devices also seem to form a basis for the BlueField family of NICs which is basically a ConnectX with a user controllable embedded ARM system running Linux as well as some of their switch technology.

 The features set of these NICs are quite complex and includes at least the following: